coolbutuseless/rvoronoi/README.md

 <!-- badges: end -->

-`rvoronoi` is a testing ground for some rendering ideas using fast delaunay triangulation and voronoi tesselation.
+`rvoronoi` is a testing ground for some rendering ideas using fast delaunay triangulation and voronoi tessellation.

 For small sets of seed points (e.g. 20 points) this package can be 10x faster than `RTriangle` package.
 For larger sets of seed points, the gap